cello

 Now, this is also a motion that is a weak point for many cello students.
 As cellists we often prefer to play at the lower half of the bow where we can utilize the weight of our arms.
 Because of this, I recommend introducing this motion to beginning cellists early.
 You do beginning cellists a big favor by doing so.

 Besides learning to be comfortable in the upper half, if we are to play fast passages with separate bows, there is virtually no other way to execute them except with the forearm.
 And no matter where in the bow we wish to play (upper half, lower half, middle) the forearm can be used.
 The reason the forearm motion is the most efficient motion for fast passages is because the cellist only needs to move a part of the arm.
-One can add some upper arm with it but moving the entire arm exclusively would be impossible with fast separate bows, yet many students attempt this very thing!
-Try playing the entire last movement of the Haydn C Major Concerto using your whole arm!
+One can add some upper arm with it but moving the entire arm exclusively would be impossible with fast separate bows, yet many students attempt this very thing.
+Try playing the entire last movement of the Haydn C Major Concerto using your whole arm for example.

-We can debate over whether we hold our elbows up when we play or low, but with this motion it is necessary to have the elbow up (but not too high!), no matter which part of the bow is being used.
+We can debate over whether we hold our elbows up when we play or low, but with this motion it is necessary to have the elbow up (but not too high), no matter which part of the bow is being used.
 The elbow joint only allows motion in 2 directions.
 If the elbow is down, the forearm moves floor to ceiling, not left to right (up bow and down bow).

 Remember, Cellists tend to be weak in this motion.
 Introduce students to this motion early.

 Often when we think of the shoulder as a pivot joint we think of a "chicken wing" motion with the upper arm moving up and down.
-But the upper arm can also "swivel" in the shoulder joint.
+But the upper arm can also "swivel" or rotate in the shoulder joint.

 The elbow needs to be down for this motion to create a left to right (up bow down bow) motion.
 If the elbow is high the hand tends to go front to back.